Welcome to Folk Weekend!

 About the Festival site

-Folk Weekend is a city-centre festival; we hire out existing spaces in the centre of Oxford, so all of our venues are indoors, and accessible by road or pavement.
+Folk Weekend is a city-centre festival; we use existing spaces in the centre of Oxford, so all of our venues are indoors, and accessible by road or pavement.
 There are seven main festival venues (listed below) which you can view on the map on this page.
 Please see Parking info below for details on disabled parking in Oxford.
 On foot, all of our festival venues are within a mile of each other.
-You can buy or collect tickets from any ticketed venue (excluding Blackwell's and Pitt Rivers below, marked as FREE VENUE) so there is no need to go to a specific ticket collection point.
+You can buy or collect tickets from any ticketed venue so there is no need to go to a specific ticket collection point.

 Before the festival